 We operate under a lot of gray areas in the profession and I believe that the public at large understands that.
 The courts certainly have and when it comes to Use of Force and the rules we play by, if we care about the safety of the public and law enforcement, we better have some leeway on decisions.

-Agencies in Denver, New York City, Cleveland, Cincinnati, Miami Beach, Los Angeles and Albuquerque, explicitly prohibit officers from discharging their weapons unless deadly force is being used against them by means other than a moving vehicle.
+Agencies in Denver, New York City, Cleveland, Cincinnati, Miami Beach and Los Angeles, explicitly prohibit officers from discharging their weapons unless deadly force is being used against them by means other than a moving vehicle.
 For example, if shots are being fired from the vehicle.

 Go with me to a college campus where a lunatic terrorist decides to drive his car into a crowd or a Christmas Market with thousands of families where another deranged murderer drives his truck into the crowd and think to yourself, how does this policy work now?
 Those examples happen to be real.

 Do you understand the difficulty with saying “never” in this profession?

 I once watched a police officer attempt to stop a felon in a car and deploy tire deflation devices.
 The suspect could have easily avoided the devices without trying to kill the officer.
 He chose to purposely drive right at the officer who would have never been able to escape.
 He certainly wasn’t Spiderman and couldn’t jump over the car so he used the only tool at his disposal to save his life and possibly the lives of others that day.
 The bad guy paid for his act with his life.
 That’s not the fault of law enforcement and a policy prohibiting deadly force on that suspect that day would have almost certainly cost the officer his life or serious injury.